It took me a while, but I finally found it. Yes, I found someone who dared to criticize the WP Rocket plugin sharply. What a nerve!

 The vast majority of people who use it are overflowing with rave reviews.

-In this article, I invite you to find out if WP Rocket really deserves all the praise we braid it.
+In this article, I invite you to find out if this plugin really deserves all the praise we give it.

 I will, in particular, detail how to install it, how to configure it, its impact on the performance of your site, and its strength and weakness points.